adsonvinicius/v-menu-multi-level/README.md

 #### Features: ####

-- Auto change sub-menu open-direction when the document body overflows.
+- Auto change sub-menu *open-direction* property when the document body overflows.
 - Set a sorting function for nodes in same level.
 - Open sub-menus in *down* or *right* directions.
 - Set icons and its style before or after nodes.
 - Keep a sub-menu opened when click outside from them.
 - Set icons when a sub-menu is opened or closed.
 - Apply CSS3 for hover, active or striped on items.
-- Set an root node visibilty dynamically.
+- Set a root node visibilty dynamically.
 - Close all opened sub-menus when click outside from them.
 - Set menu alignment for root items.
 - Add prepend and/or append slots for menu.